Barbara Probst’s Images Loiter Between Interpretation and Fact

 At the Contemporary Arts Center, Cincinnati, photographs from the artist’s ‘Exposures’ series encourage interpretive flexibility and plural perspectives

 In 2000, the German-born artist Barbara Probst arranged a dozen cameras at assorted vantage points – including one above her and one in a neighbouring building – to record herself skipping gleefully across a Manhattan rooftop at night.
 This romping performance for the camera became the twelve-panel Exposure #1: N.Y.C., 545 8th Avenue, 01.07.00, 10:37 p.m.
 (2000), and the catalyst for 25 years of inquiry.
 Probst isn’t merely employing a formal conceit; her recognition that the telling of this unassuming choreography would shift with the multiplication of photographic coordinates also evinces a rich interpretive flexibility.
-The ‘Exposures’ series (2000–ongoing) is the subject of a vigorous exhibition at the Contemporary Arts Center in Cincinnati, curated by Kevin Moore.
+The ‘Exposures’ series (2000–ongoing) is the subject of a vigorous exhibition at the Contemporary Arts Center in Cincinnati, part of the 2024 FotoFocus Biennial, curated by Kevin Moore.
 The succinct title ‘Subjective Evidence’ handily embraces the seemingly contradictory dialectic character of photography, which loiters between interpretation and fact.

 The ‘Exposures’ resemble experimentation with the temporal character of the medium by Jan Groover and Eve Sonneman in the 1970s: abutting frames of the same subject, taken seconds apart, that poked the tenacious pieties of the decisive moment.
 Likewise, Probst’s staged simultaneity undermines the single image as an expert diagnosis of the fleeting.
 Throughout the exhibition, her arrangements of photographs framing the same instant take two broad forms: groupings, often depicting a lone woman, that combine establishing shots, surveillance and the object of the figure’s gaze; or filmic montages of a more complex instant.
 Many of the events in her photos appear to be slow and silent – as is the case with Exposure #152: N.Y.C., Broadway & Broome Street, 04.18.20, 10:46 a.m.
 (2020), which was shot in Manhattan during the COVID-19 lockdowns and features a figure stationed serenely at formerly busy intersections – while others rush quickly to gather fragments.